Personal data protection and data processing

 Right of access to personal data

-You have the right to obtain confirmation from the Insurance Company whether the personal data which relate to you are or are not processed and if they are processed, you have the right to gain access to such personal data and right to information about:
+You have the right to obtain confirmation from the Insurance Company as to whether or not personal data relating to you is being processed and, if it is, you have the right to access that personal data and to be informed about:

-the recipients or categories of recipients that have been or will be provided with access to personal data,
+the recipients or categories of recipients to whom the personal data have been or will be disclosed,

-- the existence of the right to require rectification or erasure of your personal data from the Insurance Company, restriction of their processing and the right to object against the processing of your personal data,
+the existence of the right to request from the Insurance Company the rectification or erasure of your personal data, the restriction of their processing and the right to object to the processing of your personal data,

-- source of personal data if the Insurance Company did not obtain the personal data directly from you,
+the source of the personal data if the Insurance Company did not obtain the personal data directly from you,

-You have the right to obtain a copy of the processed personal data if this does not adversely affect the rights and freedoms of other persons with the first copy being sent to you free of charge; for additional copies, the Insurance Company may charge a reasonable fee.
+You have the right to obtain a copy of the personal data processed, provided that the rights and freedoms of other persons are not adversely affected, whereby the first copy will be provided free of charge, for further copies the Insurance Company may charge a reasonable fee.

-You have the right to have your inaccurate personal data rectified by the Insurance Company without undue delay or have your personal data supplemented by the Insurance Company if such data are incomplete.
+You have the right to have your inaccurate personal data corrected by the Insurance Company without undue delay or to have your personal data completed if it is incomplete.